KluaneRedSquirrelProject/Using-the-KRSP-Cloud-Database/Connecting to KRSP.md

 ##  krsp versus krsp2019
-Note that in any connection to the database the user can connect to the long-term database (e.g. 'krsp') or the cloud version of the annual database (e.g. 'krsp2019'), which McAdam updates as data dumps are sent from the Yukon.
+Note that in any connection to the database the user can connect to the long-term database (e.g. `krsp`) or the cloud version of the annual database (e.g. `krsp2019`), which McAdam updates as data dumps are sent from the Yukon.
 Users are tyoically given access to both the long-term database and the annual database in their priviledges.
-To connect to the annual databsae simply replace the name of the database (e.g. 'krsp2019') for 'krsp' in the code.
+To connect to the annual databsae simply replace the name of the database (e.g. `krsp2019`) for `krsp` in the code.